kurowasan/pb-academic/content/event/differentiable-causal-discovery-with-interventional-data/index.md

   architectures such as normalizing flows.
 We show that our approach compares favorably to the state of the art in a variety of settings, including perfect and imperfect interventions for which the targeted nodes may even be unknown.
-location: Oral presentation at NeurIPS 2020 (Virtual)
+location: Spotlight at NeurIPS 2020 (Virtual)
 date: 2020-11-26T05:00:00.000Z
 date_end: 2020-11-26T05:00:00.000Z
 all_day: false